 We want our audience to know when they are speaking to an official university account.
 For that reason, we require all social media channels to feature the shield on their social avatar in a clearly identifiable way.

 Every social media channel used by a university unit is a first impression for our audience.
 We’re a diverse group and our different social media channels should reflect the different voices that speak for the University of Arkansas.

 Part of our identity lies in the tone or voice we use to represent our departments or the institution.
 Use approachable language that avoids slang or jargon.
-Consider how the language you use affects or enhances the credibility of the organization.
+Consider how the language you use affects or enhances the credibility and reputation of the organization.

 A motto often used when dealing with social media is that you can "relax your tone, but not your standards."
 This means you should keep updates conversational and friendly, but always be a source of information and never uninformed speculation.

 You’re welcome to use any image you think best illustrates the tone of your account on social media.
 Just overlay the shield in the corner of your avatar.

 Be aware that the following policies affect social media usage on campus.
 We’ve summarized them, but for the fine-tuned legal points, please look at the language of the policy itself.